 Feel free to contact us here.

-The Scorecards score each council’s climate action on 91 questions or less, depending on council type, across 7 sections, following Climate Emergency UK’s methodology.
+The Scorecards score each council’s climate action on 93 questions across 7 sections, following Climate Emergency UK’s methodology.

-This scoring can only reflect information that was either already publicly available or released through a concise series of FOIs.
-Therefore the results are not reflective of every action the council has taken — although the questions cover a wide range of the council’s climate activity.
+This scoring can only reflect information that was either already publicly available or released through Freedom of Information Request responses..
+Therefore the results are not reflective of every action the council has taken — although the questions cover a wide range of a council’s climate activity.

 Don’t forget to check out our ‘15 ways to improve your Council’s climate action’ summary document, which is written in response to some of the common themes we noticed when marking council climate action and how they could be improved.